Codex CLI Install And First Task, OpenAI's Terminal Coding Agent

 When NOT to use this

-Skip Codex CLI if you are committed to the Anthropic ecosystem.
+Skip Codex CLI if you are committed to the Anthropic market.
 The model and tool-use semantics are noticeably different from Claude Code; switching contexts within a day costs you more than picking one and sticking with it.

 Skip if your project is on Windows native without WSL.
 The CLI works on Windows, the workflow assumes a POSIX shell.
 WSL fixes that.